-Hotels of UK start their peak season in summer as in most countries in the world.
-A time of high consumption peaks, maintenance problems to solve, loads of customers to whom to give the best service.
-This post, written by an energy manager expert in hotels, Ion Irañeta, Energy Manager Group 3E will give us some keys to understand what to do this summer to improve the energy performance of your hotel.
+Hotels in the UK start their peak season in summer as in most countries worldwide.
+A time of high consumption peaks, maintenance problems to solve, and loads of customers to whom to give the best service.
+This post, written by an energy manager expert in hotels, Ion Irañeta, Energy Manager Group 3E will give us some keys to understanding what to do this summer to improve the energy performance of your hotel.

 Why Energy Management in Hotels

 There are three main reasons why the hotel sector should bet (and fast) on quality energy management: